flatironinstitute/kachery-p2p/doc/setup_and_installation.md

 ## Requirements

-POSIX environment (Linux or Mac--currently tested with Ubuntu 16.04 and 18.04)
+Tested on Linux, should also work on macOS and Windows Subsystem for Linux

 We recommend that you use a Conda environment with

-* Python >= 3.7
+* Python 3.8
 * NumPy
 * Nodejs >=12 (available on conda-forge)